Pumpkinchaat/hackRx3.0-updated/README.md

 7. **SentimentalEngineRunner** - This automates and periodically runs the sentimental engine on the SUPPORTING DB, and manages the flow.

-8. **WebApp** - This is also ANOTHER EXTREMELY IMPORTANT folder.
-This contains the backend (MongoDB, NodeJS, Express) as well as the Frontend (EJS) to provide an interface for our application.
+8. **Backend** - This is also ANOTHER EXTREMELY IMPORTANT folder.
+This contains the backend (MongoDB, NodeJS, Express) of the application.
+The Backend is a RESTful API backend.

+## Contributions
+Following are the contributions:

+ #### SUSMIT SINGH
+---->correction code
+---->data divider
+---->geocoder
+---->hospital scraped
+---->SentimentalEngineRunner
+---->Backend
+---->GeoJSONGenerator

+#### VINJAMURI MANOJNA
+---->Sentimental Analysis_Reviews

 ## Usage
 Follow these steps: